-How to Apply for a Drivers License in Washington D.C.
+How to Apply for a New Drivers License in Washington D.C.

 A drivers license in Washington D.C. allows residents to operate passenger vehicles on public roads.
 Overall, the district offers different DMV license credentials to eligible applicants, which vary depending on an applicant’s age.
 Moreover, it is important to note that REAL ID licenses are only issued to applicants who have a valid Social Security Number (SSN).
 Furthermore, motorists who are younger than 21 years of age must hold provisional licenses before a full license can be acquired.